david-asem/aws-bootcamp-cruddur-2023/journal/week0.md

 ```

 ### Create a new User and Generate AWS Credentials
+I created a new Admin user accout for myself by following the steps below:

 - Go to your AWS console and create a new user
 - `Enable console access` for the user